Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Abstract

 \section{Abstract}

-This work focuses on a solution method for unit commitment problems which are to be solved repeatedly with different data but with the same problem structures.
-Dantzig-Wolfe decomposition with a column generation procedure has been proved successful for the unit commitment problem.
-We demonstrate use of a neural network to generate initial dual values for the column generation procedure, and show how the neural network can be trained efficiently using dual decomposition.
-Our numerical experiments compare our methods with baselines and reveal that our approach solves test instances to high precision in shorter computational time and scales to handle larger-scale instances.
+The unit commitment problem is an important optimization problem in the energy industry used to compute the most economical operating schedules of power plants.
+Typically, this problem has to be solved repeatedly with different data but with the same problem structure.
+Machine learning techniques have been applied in this context to find primal feasible solutions.
+On the other hand, Dantzig-Wolfe decomposition with a column generation procedure has been shown to be successful in solving the unit commitment problem to tight tolerance.
+We propose the use of machine learning models not to find primal feasible solutions directly but to generate initial dual values for the column generation procedure.
+Our numerical experiments compare machine learning based methods for warmstarting the column generation procedure with three baselines: column pre-population, the linear programming relaxation and coldstart.
+The experiments reveal that the machine learning approaches are able to find both tight lower bounds and accurate primal feasible solutions in a shorter time compared to the baselines.
+Furthermore, these approaches scale well to handle large instances.